 Mr. Wild started the 2020-21 season with Porgy & Bess for the Theater an der Wien, his debut in Austria.
 Planned productions of Verdi's Macbeth for the Hessisches Staatstheater Wiesbaden and Parsifal for Konzert Theater Bern were postponed and cancelled respectively due to the COVID-19 pandemic.
-He will return to Austria in July 2021 for Humperdinck's Königskinder at the Tiroler Festspiele Erl.
+He returned to Austria in July 2021 for Humperdinck's Königskinder at the Tiroler Festspiele Erl.

 Mr. Wild made his opera directing debut in Sweden in 2009 with Boesmans’ Julie for NorrlandsOperan and Malmö Opera.
 He returned in 2013 to direct the premiere of Philip Miller’s Between a Rock and a Hard Place in Stockholm.